otrv4/otrv4/otrv4.md

 following part of the message should contain human-readable details of the error.
 The message may also include a specific code at the beginning e.g. "?OTR
 Error: ERROR_CODE_1:"

+(TODO: are there any specified error codes?
+How do they work? where are they put?)

 ### DRE messages and Auth